grafana/grafana/docs/sources/enterprise/settings-updates.md

 > **Note:** Available in Grafana Enterprise v8.0+.

-Settings updates at runtime allows you to update Grafana settings with no need to restart the Grafana server.
+By updating settings at runtime, you can update Grafana settings without needing to restart the Grafana server.

 Updates that happen at runtime are stored in the database and override [settings from the other sources](https://grafana.com/docs/grafana/latest/administration/configuration/)